 Today, working in software production often comes down to continuous deployments and operating an environment distributed all over the world.
 Especially with the on-demand cloud services in the picture.
 With mighty backers in the industry like Redhat and Rackspace, OpenStack Cloud technology is definitely here to stay.
 However, with the myriad of options available for deployment, how do you go about choosing a tool for your project?
-Some of the major considerations involve the choosing the correct model for the tool (agent based architecture or not?), structure of your environment (different tools depend on different languages and require specific OSes for support/setup), etc.
+Some of the major considerations involve choosing the correct model for the tool (agent-based architecture or not?), the structure of your environment (different tools depend on different languages and require specific OSes for support/setup), etc.

 Let’s take a quick sneak-peak at cloud options OpenStack offers before we go any further.

 OpenStack is an open source platform that lets you build an Infrastructure as a Service (IaaS) cloud that runs on commodity hardware.
 The technology behind OpenStack consists of a series of interrelated projects delivering various components for a cloud infrastructure solution.